carrasquel/tulipan/README.md

 Tulipan.js was made for teaching purposes, but since it uses modern web technologies, it can be used also for production and commercial purposes.

-Tulipan.js is forked and a combination of several Javascript pieces of technologies.
+Tulipan.js is a forked and a combination of several Javascript pieces of technologies.
 Following the [Single-Responsability Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), it combines the best selected tools for each of the features found in a common Single Page Application.

 # Integration